 Selected projects will receive customised support to maximise their potential for impact, scalability and investability.
-The Challenge's winners will benefit from a program of tailored mentoring, monitoring, evaluation and learning (MEL), communications and leadership support to make their project 'funding-ready'.
-They will also be connected to potential investors and partners from across the GRP network.
+They will benefit from a program of tailored mentoring, monitoring, evaluation and learning (MEL), communications and leadership support to make their project 'funding-ready'.
+They will be connected to potential investors and partners from across the GRP network.
+In addition, winners will receive up-to 50,000 USD to scale their projects.